HartChrisT/Covid_Comorbidities/README.md

 **Database Construction**

  Our team used the pandas library to clean and transform the raw data into a usable form for analysis.
 We made sure all of the data types are accurate, appropriate, and dropped all null values.
 We created a schema/flow chart using QuickDB to make database connections and data types easily apparent.
 We imported the clean CSV files into SQL for easy queries and analysis.
 Once in SQL, we joined census county data with individual covid case data to add more features to the machine learning model.
 The new table was exported to a csv and used in the machine learning model.

- **DataSet**

-Data used in this project are acquired from Centers for Disease Control and Prevention(CDC) and the dataset chosen for the analysis are from csv documents found on the CDC website, "Provisonal Covid-19 Deaths by Sex and Age" and "United States COVID-19 Cases and Deaths by State over Time".
-The dataset mentioned can be found in the following link: https://data.cdc.gov/browse?&page=1

 ## Machine Learning